Air Purifier Buying Guide

 decision.
 Pre-filters capture the large particles and often need to be

 replaced more frequently.
 Some people do not mind ordering a few

 extra filters and simply throwing away the old filters when it is

 time to replace.
 Other people have no problem removing the old

-pre-filter, vacuuming it or rinsing it through water, and allowing it to dry
+pre-filter, vacuuming it or rinsing it with water, and allowing it to dry

-thoroughly before replacement.
+thoroughly, and repeating this process a couple times before actually replacing the filter.
 With activated carbon prefilters, you can use them beyond the

 recommended 3-6 months, but generally after this time period, they have adsorbed as many